source-foundry/Slice-docs/content/docs/developer.md

   - [Requirements](#requirements-1)
   - [Review local edits](#review-local-edits)

-Source contributions are welcomed!
+Source contributions are welcome!
 Use the GitHub pull request workflow to submit a change proposal.

 These docs describe how to get involved in the development of the Slice project.

 {{< tip >}}
-Looking for information on how to report an issue?
+Are you looking for a way to report issues?
 Check out the [Issues docs](issues)!
 {{< /tip >}}